Skip to main content

 An open area with several seats and tables inside a curved room with many windows shows - The H building's interior.

 Section AC, the first section of the historic Palais buildings under renovation, was reopened in May 2023 and is fully operational.
-Building D, following renovation, was handed over from the contractor to UNOG in August 2023.
+Building D, following renovation, was received back from the contractor in August 2023.

-The temporary conference building Tempus, which was originally opened in September 2020 with three 200-seat conference rooms, has been reconfigured during summer 2022 to become one large 600-seat conference room to replace the large rooms within Building E whilst the renovation of this building takes place.
+The temporary conference building Tempus, which was originally opened in September 2020 with three 200-seat conference rooms, was reconfigured during summer 2022 to become one large 600-seat conference room, which replaces the large rooms within Building E which are closed whilst the renovation of this building takes place.

 The major schedule milestones for the project are: